 Will WebPT add a HIPAA-compliant telehealth service to its system in the future?

 Yes!
 We rolled out WebPT Virtual Visits—a HIPAA-compliant telehealth integration for WebPT EMR users—in April.
 WebPT EMR users can open a secure live video stream directly from the scheduler—and we’re offering this feature at cost.
-To learn more, click here.
+To learn more, check out this page.

 How do I document telehealth in WebPT?